 - loans and receivables assets that have fixed or determinable payments but are not quoted in an active market. - available for sale assets assets that have a quoted market price and/or do not have fixed or determinable payments.
-The Council had six such investments as at 31st March 2015, the gain (loss as at 31st March 2014) on which is recorded in the Available for Sale Reserve (Note 26).
+The Council had two such investments as at 31st March 2014, the loss on which is recorded in the Available for Sale Reserve (see Note 26).